BurlyCog/Hospital-Management-System/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+List of major frameworks/libraries used to bootstrap our project.

 * [![Next-url][Next.js]][Next-url]
 * [![React][React.js]][React-url]